Collectible prices skyrocket, to the dismay of hobbyists

 NEW YORK (AP) — Americans have become obsessed with collectibles, bidding up prices for trading cards, video games and other mementos of their youth.
 The frenzy has brought small fortunes to some, but a deep frustration for those who still love to play games or trade cards as a hobby.

 Among the items most sought after — and even fought over — are the relics of millennials’ childhoods.
 These include copies of trading cards such as Pokemon’s Charizard and Magic: The Gathering’s Black Lotus as well as Nintendo’s Super Mario Bros. game cartridges.
-Some cards are selling for hundreds of thousands of dollars and an unopened Super Mario game recently sold for a record $2 million.
+Some cards are selling for hundreds of thousands of dollars and an unopened Super Mario game recently sold for an astonishing $2 million.

 This is more than a case of opportunistic collectors looking to cash in on a burst of nostalgia triggered by the pandemic.
 Everyone seemingly is angling for a piece of the pie.